mjclemente/traefik-reference/about.md

 ---

 <p class="message">
-  Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+  Traefik is fantastic, but the <a href="https://docs.traefik.io/">docs</a> can be hard to navigate.
 </p>

-Celeste is a lightweight Jekyll theme that features a minimalist, content-first design.
-It places your content center stage and lets your readers view them in a clutter-free environment without visual distractions.
-It is based on [Poole](https://github.com/poole/poole), the Jekyll butler, by [@mdo](https://twitter.com/mdo).

-In addition to using Poole as its foundation, Celeste is also built using the following open-source projects:

-* [normalize.css](http://necolas.github.io/normalize.css/), a modern, HTML5-ready alternative to CSS resets.
-* [Font Awesome](http://fontawesome.io/), the iconic font and CSS toolkit.
-* [Hover.css](http://ianlunn.github.io/Hover/), a collection of CSS3 powered hover effects.

-Celeste is <i class="fa fa-code"></i> with <i class="fa fa-heart"></i> by [@nicoelayda](https://github.com/nicoelayda).
-Learn more and contribute on [GitHub](https://github.com/nicoelayda/celeste).
+This sites uses Jekyll's convenient ability to serve [data files](https://jekyllrb.com/docs/datafiles/) to present Traefik's CLI flags in a filterable table.

+## Data
+You can find the source CSV in the [project Github repo](https://github.com/mjclemente/traefik-reference); it was created using the `--help` output of the Traefik binary.

+## Goal
+To provide beginners with a quick way of determining what Traefik's CLI flags mean.

 Have questions or suggestions?
-Feel free to [open an issue on GitHub](https://github.com/nicoelayda/celeste/issues/new) or [ask me on Twitter](https://twitter.com/nicoelayda).
+Feel free to [open an issue on GitHub](https://github.com/mjclemente/traefik-reference/issues/new).

-Thanks for reading!
+## Me
+Hi!
+I'm [Matthew Clemente](https://mattclemente.com/).
+When I have the time, I [blog](https://blog.mattclemente.com/), [tweet](https://twitter.com/mjclemente84), and [code](https://github.com/mjclemente).

+I'm not associated with Traefik - just a developer happy to use their offering.